github/copilot-docs/gallery/ruby-twitter-api-example/README.md

 ## Setup:

-Before you start, ceate a new read+write app on the [Twitter Developer Portal](https://developer.twitter.com/en/portal/dashboard) and keep a note of the following values:
+Before you start, create a new read+write app on the [Twitter Developer Portal](https://developer.twitter.com/en/portal/dashboard) and keep a note of the following values:

 * `TWITTER_CONSUMER_KEY`
 * `TWITTER_CONSUMER_SECRET`